-Camera Lucida, written by French literary theorist Roland Barthes, is arguably one of the most influential books ever published on photography.
-Published by Hill & Wang in 1980, this short book is also a tribute to Barthes’ late mother, Henriette.
+Camera Lucida (La Chambre claire) written by French literary theorist Roland Barthes, is arguably one of the most influential books about photography.
+Published in 1980, shortly before his death, the book is also a tribute to Barthes’ late mother, Henriette.

-In it, Barthes discusses a treasured snapshot taken in 1898, known as the Winter Garden Photograph.
-It is an image of Henriette, aged five, not published in the book.
+In it, Barthes discusses a treasured snapshot taken in 1898, known as the Winter Garden photograph.
+It is an image of Henriette, aged five, not shown Camera Lucida.
 Barthes describes it as follows:

-The Winter Garden Photograph project will mark the 40th anniversary of Camera Lucida in 2020.
+The Winter Garden photograph project marks the 40th anniversary of Camera Lucida in 2020.

-Almost 200 the world’s best-known contemporary photographers, writers, critics, curators, and art historians have been invited to contribute a photograph and accompanying text that reflects on Barthes’ unpublished snapshot of his mother for the project.
+Artist Odette England invited more than 200 photography-based artists, writers, critics, curators, and historians from around the world to contribute an image or text that reflects on Barthes’ unpublished snapshot of his mother.